NASARace/race-odin/doc/manual/common-root.md

-# Create Common Root Directory for RACE/ODIN components
+# Create Common Root Dir for RACE/ODIN

 While it is not required it is recommended to put all RACE and RACE-ODIN related projects under a common root directory.
 This not ony pertains to the two projects itself but also to the data and configuration files that are used by them.